Les jeux sont faits (film): Plot

-In a country very similar to France under German military occupation, two people are murdered at the same moment. Ève is poisoned by her influential husband, who wants her money and her naïve younger sister, Lucette.
+In a country very similar to France under German military occupation, two people are murdered at the same moment. Ève, a young woman married to an influential man, is unknowingly poisoned by him so that he can get her money and seduce her naîve younger sister, Lucette.
 Pierre, a worker and a leader of the resistance, is shot by an informer.
-Meeting in the afterlife, the two fall in love.
-As they were fated to do so, but prevented by others, they are granted 24 hours back on earth.
+The two wake up as though they are still alive, yet are unable to communicate or interact with the living.
+They find out that they are soulmates, yet were unable to meet during their lives, and are thus sent back to the living world so that they can fall in love.
+The only condition is that they must show their love for each other within 24 hours - if they fail to do so, they must leave the world of the living.
 Their first mission is to do a favour to a dead man who was worried about his young daughter.
-Then, after brief sex, they address unfinished business. Ève confronts her evil husband and tries to convince her sister of his treachery.
-Pierre goes to a meeting of resisters and tries to convince them that their organisation is compromised by traitors.
-The 24 hours are up and most of the time was spent not on enjoying and deepening their relationship, which was often edgy, but on efforts to help others.
-Back in the afterlife they agree to part.
+Then, after brief sex, they address unfinished business. Ève confronts her scheming husband and attempts to convince her sister of his treachery.
+Pierre goes to a meeting of his fellow resistors and tries to convince them that their organisation is compromised by traitors.
+They find themselves unable to pursue their love for each other, instead focused on their individual lives and the people they left behind.
+Sent back to the afterlife, they agree to part.